 Chronic rushing through a never-ending to-do list feeds anxiety and heightens stress levels.
 Our bodies become addicted to rushing and our minds switch into autopilot with everything of high importance and needing to get accomplished quickly.

-Research from a journal publication of the International Academy of Business Disciplines in 2015 titled “To Multitask or Not, That is the Question” notes that multitasking can reduce effectiveness of even the most refined brains.
+Research from a journal publication of the International Academy of Business Disciplines titled “To Multitask or Not, That is the Question” notes that multitasking can reduce effectiveness of even the most refined brains.
 Multitasking is doing several things at the same time, but is it?
 For example, the study notes that it is virtually impossible to multitask when it comes to paying attention.
 Furthermore, the study indicates how people who are interrupted take 50 percent longer to accomplish a task and tend to make up to 50 percent more errors.

 Stop.
 Breathe deeply, quiet your inner-chatter, and take a moment to simply be.
+You’ve got this!